liliancherono/react-hooks-react-router-routes-lab-v6/README.md

 Home Page, Actors Page, Movie Page, and Directors Page.
 Our goal is to provide routes and links for these 4 pages.

-Let's work through this one component at a time.

 ## Setup